Farming and Rural Industries 100AD – 1900AD

 Border Leicesters could be fattened quickly for the town market.
 Famous breeds of working dogs developed in the region include the Border Collies, which have herded sheep along both sides of the Scottish border for at least 300 years.
 Terriers bred for hunting in the region include the Border Terrier, Yorkshire Terrier and the Bedlington Terrier.
 North Yorkshire is noted for its horse breeding including the famous Cleveland Bays.

-Fox hunting gained popularity among the gentry in the 18th Century when increasing enclosure provided more hedges and fences to jump.
+Fox hunting gained popularity among the gentry in the eighteenth century when increasing enclosure provided more hedges and fences to jump.
 From 1787, Lord Darlington’s Raby Hunt was at the forefront and covered vast areas of Durham and Yorkshire and reached a s far as Warden Law and Witton Gilbert.
-In the early 19th Century, smaller hunts developed like the Zetland Hunt, Lambton Hunt and the Braes of Derwent.
+In the early nineteenth century, smaller hunts developed like the Zetland Hunt, Lambton Hunt and the Braes of Derwent.